We have a fresh new look and feel!

 2005

-Montello’s aging facility (the former Montello State Bank) was demolished in early 2005, and banking services were moved to a newly constructed facility adjacent to the former location.
+Montello’s aging facility was demolished, and services were moved to a new adjacent facility.

-In Fond du Lac, additional operational space was needed, so the bank purchased a building adjacent to the 130 S. Main St. building at 153 S. Macy St.
+In Fond du Lac, the bank purchased a building adjacent to 130 S. Main St. building for expansion.

-In October of 2005, National Exchange Bank & Trust purchased the former M&I Marshall & Ilsley Bank offices in Allenton, Coloma, Hancock and Montello.
-Banking services in Montello were combined into the existing National Exchange Bank & Trust Office.
+In October, NEBAT purchased the former M&I Marshall & Ilsley Bank offices in Allenton, Coloma, Hancock and Montello.
+Banking services in Montello were combined into the existing NEBAT Office.

 2006